 Yesterday I witnessed a tiny kitten, no bigger than the palm of my hand, take her last breath.
 I was not meant to be there at that time, it was me trying to help a friend uninvited.
 And that is how I got to be in her house when the maid told me about the kitten.
 I offer to drive her to the vet on the spot, but while my friend was changing her clothes, I sat with the maid holding the kitten in her hand and witnessing death.

-Needless to say the ocean of emotions rushing through me in that moment was too much to handle as I heard the maid weeping declaring that the kitten is gone, that there was no pulse and no movement.
+Needless to say, the ocean of emotions rushing through me at that moment was too much to handle as I heard the maid weeping to declare that the kitten is gone, that there was no pulse and no movement.
 That she has just taken her last breath never to meow again.

-Being like this is a blessing or a curse?
+Being like this a blessing or a curse?
 I don’t know.